-About telehealth for children and teenagers with disability or autism
+About telehealth for children and teenagers with disability, autism or other additional needs

-Telehealth is a health service that’s delivered through phone calls and video conferences.
+Telehealth is when you get health care through phone calls or video conferences.

 - one-off appointments – for example, GP appointments

-- longer-term health care – for example, a series of sessions with a psychologist
+- longer-term health care – for example, appointments at hospital clinics or with medical specialists like paediatricians

-- assessments – for example, disability and autism diagnostic assessment.
+- assessments – for example, disability and autism diagnostic assessments.